 For your pm routine, you may want to think about using a night cream.
 A night cream is usually thicker and takes longer to absorb.
 They also include ingredients meant to help refresh your skin while you sleep like retinol.

 The final step in your am routine should be a sunscreen.
 If you use a moisturizer with SPF, then you can skip this step, but if you don’t you need to use a sunscreen that is at least SPF 30.

 Sun exposure can dry out your skin and accelerate signs of aging like dark spots, fine lines and wrinkles, so it’s important to protect your face, even if it’s cloudy or wintertime.

 Now you know the proper skin care routine steps!

 Making sure you use your products in the correct order will help them be more effective and leave your skin looking more healthy, refreshed, and fabulous!

-At Fleur & Bee we have a handy starter set that contains the most important products for your skin care routine: a cleanser, toner, vitamin C serum, eye cream, and face cream.
+At Fleur & Bee we have a handy deluxe set that contains the most important products for your skin care routine: a cleanser, toner, vitamin C serum, eye cream, and face cream.
 It’s the most convenient way to get the incredible benefits of these skin care essentials.